Rafostar/castnow-gui/README.md

 castnow-gui - Qt interface for command-line chromecast player

-## THIS IS A VERY EARLY WIP PROJECT! - EXPECT LOTS OF BUGS
+## This project evolved into GNOME Shell extension called [Cast-to-TV](https://github.com/Rafostar/gnome-shell-extension-cast-to-tv).
+All development has shifted to the new project.
+THIS IS AN UNFINISHED PROJECT!

 ### Requirements
 Here is a list of required programs that castnow-gui depends on: